- Print

 Add a demo license in the Lasernet Developer License Manager when you get to that section of the Lasernet 10 installation guide.

-A demo license is valid for sixty days and can be downloaded from here.
+A demo license is valid for sixty days and can be downloaded here.

-The demo license which was downloaded for the Lasernet Server License Manager can also be used for the Lasernet Developer License Manager.
+The demo license downloaded for the Lasernet Server License Manager can also be used with the Lasernet Developer License Manager.

-If you do not manage to complete the upgrade within sixty days, you will need to download another demo license and apply that.
+If you do not complete the upgrade within sixty days, you will need to download another demo license and apply that.

 Turn Off Lasernet 9 Services